Cognigy/Documentation/docs/en/docs/ai/tools/interaction-panel/context.md

 Flow nodes can dynamically access Context properties via [Tokens]({{config.site_url}}ai/resources/manage/tokens/) or [CognigyScript]({{config.site_url}}ai/tools/cognigy-script/) e.g. `{{ " {{context.property}}" }}`.
 The Cognigy Script used to access the context object follows the dot-notation `property.child.child`.

+???+ info "Copy JSON path from the Context Object"
+    You can copy the exact JSON path you need to reference a certain value in the Context object by right clicking it and selecting "Copy JSON Path" from the context menu.

 **Example**

 ```JavaScript